Disability Advocacy – Looking for information:

 ph.
 07 3844 4200, 1300 130 582, www.qai.org.au.

 QAI is an independent, community-based systems and legal advocacy organisation for people with disability in Queensland, Australia.
 They also have a Human Rights Telephone Legal Advice Service for people with an intellectual, cognitive or psychiatric disability.
 Contact them for more information.
+They are also providing support to NDIS appeals.

 Australian Disability Advocacy (ADA) Australia: